Clique number of tournaments: Conclusion and future directions

-Using the above inequation, most results of the paper can be adapted to classes of tournaments with bounded independence number.
+Using the above inequation, we believe most results of the paper can be adapted to classes of digraphs with bounded independence number.

+Despite what we have just explained, we believe that Theorem~\ref{thm:stable_by_subst} can be generalized to classes of digraphs.

+\begin{conjecture} If a class of digraphs $\mc C$ is $\dic$-bounded, then so is its closure under substitution. \end{conjecture}

 An obvious topic that we did not investigate is the complexity of computing the clique number.
-Nguyen, Scott and Seymour ask in Section 9 of \cite{NSS23} if deciding if a tournament has bounded clique number is in co-NP.
+Nguyen, Scott and Seymour ask for the complexity of computing the clique number of a tournament in Section 9 of \cite{NSS23}.
+Between the time we submitted the paper and the time we receive the reviews, the second author proved \cite{A24} that for any $k \geq 3$ fixed, deciding if the clique number of a tournament is at most $k$ is NP-complete.
+The question for $k=2$ remains open.